GeekyHacks/WebPackTemplate/README.md

   <br/>

   <h3><b>WebPack Template</b></h3>
   <p>This repo can be used for projects that use webpack bundling.
-Take a look at  file</p>
+Take a look at  file, please have a look at  <a herf="https://youtu.be/IZGNcSuwBZs">this video to understand webpack </a></p>

 </div>
 # 📗 Table of Contents